 resources, three on each physical GPU.

-Deploy workloads that use time-shared GPUs
+Deploy workloads that use GPU time-sharing

 As an application operator who is deploying GPU workloads, you can select